Corporate Finance and Labor Markets PhD Course

 The course is targeted at PhD students in Economics interested in exploring firm and worker dynamics, as well as for PhD students in Finance seeking to understand how corporate financial policies interact with labor markets.
 It is particularly useful for PhD students interested in working on these topics with Nordic administrative datasets.

-The course in 2025 will be held in person at Hanken (Arkadiankatu 22, Helsinki) from Monday November 10th starting at 12.30 to Friday November 14th ending at 11.45.
-There is a mandatory online introductory lecture on the 27th of October at 12.30 to 14.00 Helsinki time.
+The course in 2026 will be held in person at Hanken (Arkadiankatu 22, Helsinki) from Monday starting at 12.30 to Friday ending 11.45.
+The week is not set yet.
+There is a mandatory online introductory lecture two weeks before the start of the course.
 The invitation to the introductory lecture will be sent to your Hanken assigned email.

-The grade consists of in-class participation (20%), a paper presentation (20%), and a course assignment (60%).
-PhD students must also submit three referee reports on labor and finance papers of their choice.
+The grade consists of in-class participation (10%), a paper presentation (10%), and an in-class exam.
+PhD students can substitute the in-class exam with a course paper (60%).
+PhD students must also submit a referee report on labor and finance paper of their choice.

 Students from Helsinki GSE (Hanken, Aalto, and the University of Helsinki) can register through SISU.
 Other students should apply for a study right to complete the course.
 Detailed information on applying and registering can be found here.
 Once registered, keep an eye out on you Hanken assigned email for the invitation to the introductory lecture and to Moodle.

-The course material will be available on Moodle.
+The course material for 2025 is available here.
 You can find the material for the 2024 edition of the course here.

 Send an e-mail to joacim.tag@hanken.fi.